philfrei/AudioCue-maven/README.md

 When used in this way, source code and Javadocs documentation will automatically be linked.

-Another option is to fork this project and clone it to a development environment.
-From there, executing Maven's *install* command will put the library into the local Maven repository.
-Or, you can directly make use of the jar file that is created in the **/target** subdirectory via the *package* command by adding this jar file to your project's classpath.
-Also, since there are only a few files, you can consider simply copying these files directly into your project.
+Another option is to fork this project and clone it to your local development environment.
+From there, executing Maven's *install* command will put the library into your local Maven repository.
+Alternatively, you can directly make use of the jar file that is created in the **/target** subdirectory via the *package* command by adding this jar file to your project's classpath.
+Lastly, since there are only a few files, you can simply copy these files directly into your project.
 Just be sure, if you do, to edit the *package* lines of the files to appropriately reflect their new file locations.

 The library jar, as well as source and documentation jars are publicly available at the Maven site for downloading if you do not wish to use Maven as the build tool.